learn-co-curriculum/array-methods-readme/README.md

 famous_wizards.reverse
   => ["Merlin", "Gandalf", "Dumbledore"]
 ```

+Similarly to `sort!`, you can call `reverse!`, again modifying the receiver of the method in place.

 #### The `.include?` Method
 This method will return a boolean of whether or not the array contains (or ​*includes*​) the element submitted to it inside the parentheses: